-Missing Duck Hunters, Dog Found Dead: Texas Sheriff Says How They Probably Died
+Missing Duck Hunters, Dog Found Dead: Texas Sheriff Reveals How They Probably Died

 “The first body was recovered after 11 a.m., the second was recovered shortly after and Ruckman was the third body recovered at 4 p.m.”

 Ruckman’s sister said he died “doing what he loved.”
-The Texas Game Wardens Facebook page shared at 4:04 p.m. on Saturday that the three missing duck hunters in Calhoun County were found dead and all of the bodies had been recovered.
+The Texas Game Wardens Facebook page shared at 4:04 p.m. on Saturday that the three missing duck hunters in Calhoun County were found dead and that all of the bodies had been recovered.
 The post goes on to say that “thoughts and prayers are with the families and friends of the three men during this difficult time.”

 UPDATE: The bodies of 3 missing hunters near Matagorda Bay have been recovered. https://t.co/zSpgs6bS0A